 When do we roll dice?

-There are a lot of oppinions on this, but in general, dice are roll when the GM and the players disagree on what happens.
+There are a lot of oppinions on this, but in general, dice are rolled when the GM and the players disagree on what happens.
 If the DM declares that a door is locked, but a player wants to pick the lock, the disagreement is settled with a dice roll.
 Dice are intended to create a random, impartial way of resolving conflicts and challenges in a roleplaying game.